DHHS→ MeCDC→ Environmental and Community Health→ Health Inspection Program→ Business Answers→ Lodging

 The Health Inspector will make that determination based on how well he or she knows the establishment, history, and if you are making renovations or changes to your menu.

-Who do I speak with if I have technical questions about the requirements to operate my restaurant?
+Who do I speak with if I have technical questions about the requirements to operate my Lodging/Hotel/Motel/B&B?

 Your district health inspector can assist you with these questions.
-You may call the Health Inspection Program main line at 207-287-5671 to find out who the inspector is for your town, or view a listin xls format.
+You may call the Health Inspection Program main line at 207-287-5671 to find out who the inspector is for your town or on the website.

 Are licenses transferable?